 “None of this surprises me,” says Ben Clark of the art advisors Gurr Johns.
 Between 2017 and 2019 Clark was based in Hong Kong as deputy chairman of Christie’s Asia.
 “I have been seeing the continual strengthening of the Asian market for at least three years,” he says: “But there has been a definite shift in the past six months.
 We are seeing far more new young buyers, who have often come into the market through luxury goods or jewellery.
 For instance, Christie’s previewed part of its sale in the upscale Joyce department store in Hong Kong.”

 A number of elements are driving this trend, according to Alexandre Errera, an art advisor based in Hong Kong.
 “There is so much liquidity here, and in the mainland,” he points out.
 “There is the well-known gambling instinct of the Chinese buyer, and the desire to invest in tangible assets.
 There is also a lack of alternative opportunities.
 And real estate, which used to be the main target for investment, has been a bit softer recently.”

-Anna Nine, a private dealer based in Hong Kong, says: “There is a new group of young collectors, in their 30s and 40s; they come often from high tech, they have big spending power and they are very different from the previous generation, much less careful with their money, and clearly focused on contemporary art.”
+Anna Ning, a private dealer based in Hong Kong, says: “There is a new group of young collectors, in their 30s and 40s; they come often from high tech, they have big spending power and they are very different from the previous generation, much less careful with their money, and clearly focused on contemporary art.”

 A other notable feature of this splurge is the shift to buzzy international names.
 As well as swathes of emerging younger artists, recent sales have featured David Hockney, Albert Oehlen, Jean-Michel Basquiat or George Mathieu.